publiclab/inline-markdown-editor/README.md

 This repository `inline-markdown-editor` uses grunt - the JavaScript task runner - for compilation of the modules.

--Grunt is a JavaScript task runner, a tool used to automatically perform frequent tasks such as minification, compilation, unit testing, and linting.
+- Grunt is a JavaScript task runner, a tool used to automatically perform frequent tasks such as minification, compilation, unit testing, and linting.
 It uses a command-line interface to run custom tasks defined in a file (known as a Gruntfile).
 Grunt was created by Ben Alman and is written in Node.js.
 It is distributed via npm.
 As of September 2016, there were more than 5,000 plugins available in the Grunt ecosystem.

 ### Grunt Installation

--To install grunt run `npm install -g grunt-cli`.
+- To install grunt run `npm install -g grunt-cli`.
 You may have to use `sudo` for root privileges.
--Make changes to the files in the `/src/` directory.
+- Make changes to the files in the `/src/` directory.
--Run `grunt build` to compile into `/dist/inlineMarkdownEditor.js`.
+- Run `grunt build` to compile into `/dist/inlineMarkdownEditor.js`.
--This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
+- This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
--You can try out in `/examples/index.html`.
+- You can try out in `/examples/index.html`.
 - Run `grunt`.
- -You are all set.
+ - You are all set.
 Happy contributing :)